What Does GSM Mean for Quilts?

 Does a higher GSM always mean a better quilt?

 Not always.
-A higher GSM will feel warmer and heavier, but it doesn’t automatically mean better quality.
+A higher GSM might feel warmer and heavier, but it doesn’t automatically mean better quality.
 The type of down or fibre and the way it’s stitched play just as big a role.
+Usually a higher GSM means a lower fill quality.
+Lower fill qualities require more filling to create warmth, therefore a higher GSM.

 How does GSM differ from fill power or TOG?